scala/scala-lang/_posts/2024-10-24-post-mortem-3.6.0.md

 We decided to publish Scala 3.6.1 as a follow-up ASAP so that the most recent version doesn’t include the experimental TASTy flag nor RC settings.
-With 3.6.1 we ensured tooling will, at the very least, refer to a Scala version that actually could be considered stable.
+With 3.6.1 we ensured tooling will, at the very least, refer to a Scala version that actually could be considered reasonably stable.

 We don’t yet encourage users to upgrade to Scala 3.6.1 on their own, except for testing purposes.
 Users should wait with upgrades until a future announcement.